By Eric Johnson

 4 And he answered and said unto them, Have ye not read, that he which made them at the beginning made them male and female, 5 And said, For this cause shall a man leave father and mother, and shall cleave to his wife: and they twain shall be one flesh?
 6 Wherefore they are no more twain, but one flesh.
 What therefore God hath joined together, let not man put asunder.

-Paul certainly did not hold the idea that polygamy was an option for New Testament Christians.
+Sixth, the apostle Paul certainly did not hold the idea that polygamy was an option for New Testament Christians.
 In 1 Corinthians 7, Paul said that if two people needed to get married to prevent lust, then “let every man have his own wife, and let every woman have her own husband.”
 No option for multiple partners was ever allowed.
 And if any church leader thought polygamy was permitted, then 1 Timothy 3:12 was written to stop that idea.
 If the Mormon Church is supposed to be a “restoration” of biblical Christianity, then how could an Old Testament practice supersede a New Testament prohibition?

 See more on the issue of polygamy by clicking here.